andorsk/awesome-proof-of-personhood/readme.md

 ### Proof Of Work Based

+- [Gitcoin Passport](https://www.gitcoin.co/) : Users collect “stamps” from
+  different authenticators around web2 and web3, such as Bright ID, Proof of Humanity, Twitter, and Google to form a reputation score.
 - [Idena](https://www.idena.io/): Idena employs regular checkpoint rituals —
   synchronous validation sessions — to certify a participants’ humanness for the consequent epoch.
 The validation requires solving of flips-puzzles easy for a